1 Corinthians 11:1-16, may be one of the toughest passages in Scripture to understand, where Paul deals with the subject of the use of veils.

 It is a fellowship and it is wonderful how, when Christians meet around the Table, race and colour and language and class are irrelevant and forgotten.
 This is as it ought to be.
 Any congregation that maintains the sort of class distinction that was seen at Corinth is not a true Church of the Lord Jesus.

 Of course, this was directed at the wealthy members, who were guilty of this abuse.
 They had establishments of their own, houses of their own, where they could conveniently have a meal, without embarrassing anyone.
-On the other hand, those -poorer brethren, probably from the slave class, had no such convenient facilities available to them.
+On the other hand, those poorer brethren, probably from the slave class, had no such convenient facilities available to them.

-Now, the verses which follow are significant for several reasons.
+The verses which follow are significant for several reasons.

 1. This is the earliest New Testament account of the institution of the Lord’s Supper.